znields/search-queue/README.md

 #### Search Queue

 The 'Search queue' input field is where the user enters the terms that are to be successively searched.
 Each successive search should be entered one after the other seperated by a comma with no extra spaces added.
-Example: Facebook,Google Plus,Snapchat,Instagram
+Example: 'Facebook,Google Plus,Snapchat,Instagram'

 #### Queue Index

 The queue index determines which term will be searched in the search queue.
-Using the previous example of a search queue of Facebook,Google Plus,Snapchat,Instagram, if the search index is 2, then the term 'Google Plus' will be searched.
+Using the previous example of a search queue of 'Facebook,Google Plus,Snapchat,Instagram', if the search index is 2, then the term 'Google Plus' will be searched.
 The queue index must be a value between 1 and the number of items in the search queue.

 #### Save